bob123456678/TrainControl/Readme.md

 As the CS3 has its own web-based UI which can be used as an alternative, native support for CS3 layouts is currently under consideration.

 ## Changelog

+* v2.2.3 [7/27/2024]
+    - Autonomy graph UI convenience enhancements
+        - Added Control+X keyboard shortcut: hover over a node to remove the currently assigned locomotive & put it on the clipboard
+        - Added Delete/Backspace keyboard shortcut: hover over a node to remove the currently assigned locomotive, and/or clear the clipboard
+        - Added Control+V keyboard shortcut: hover over a node and easily assign the active locomotive to it (or the clipboard locomotive if non empty)
+        - Added the above option to the right-click menu

 * v2.2.2 [7/3/2024]
     - Various minor UI enhancements and helpful messages for first-time users